Vitaliy-Dob/leet-code/README.md

 The substrings with different start indexes or end indexes are counted as different substrings even they consist of same characters.
 # 94. Binary Tree Inorder Traversal
 Given a binary tree, return the inorder traversal of its nodes' values.
+# 46. Permutations
+Given a collection of distinct integers, return all possible permutations.